TheJacksonLaboratory/Gopher/docs/running.rst

 Export BED file
 ~~~~~~~~~~~~~~~

 Current "wizards" for enrichment probe design expect a BED file as input.
-Users of VPV can export a BED file from the File menu (``File|Export BED File`` ).
+Users of GOPHER can export a BED file from the File menu (``File|Export BED File`` ).